vlachoudis/bCNC/README.md

     - ...
 - G-Code editor and display
     - graphical display of the g-code, and workspace
-    - graphically moving
+    - graphically moving and editing g-code
-    - reordering code and rapid motion optimization
+    - reordering code and **rapid motion optimization**
     - moving, rotating, mirroring the g-code
-- web pendant to be used via smart phones
+- Web pendant to be used via smart phones

 # Disclaimer
   The software is made available "AS IS".
 It seems quite stable, but it is in